 Holmes et al. (2022): AI can aid in providing personalized feedback on assignments.
 While not replacing the nuanced feedback of a human educator, AI tools can quickly identify common errors, suggest improvements in grammar or style, and even grade objective assessments, allowing educators to focus their energy on providing qualitative, in-depth feedback that requires human judgment.
 Imagine students taking virtual trips to historical sites or interacting with AI-powered historical figures to deepen their understanding of a subject.
 This heightened engagement can motivate students, foster a love for learning, and lead to better retention of knowledge.

-Kalantzis et al. (2020): The integration of AI into education is not without its challenges and considerations.
+Kalantziset al. (2020): The integration of AI into education is not without its challenges and considerations.
 Data privacy and security are paramount concerns, as AI systems often require access to vast amounts of sensitive student data.
 Robust safeguards and adherence to strict privacy regulations are essential to build trust and prevent misuse.

 Jong et al. (2022): Potential biases in AI algorithms pose another critical challenge.
 If the data used to train AI systems contains inherent biases, the AI can perpetuate or even amplify these biases, leading to unfair outcomes, such as biased grading or unequal access to resources.
 Regular auditing and ethical development of AI are crucial to mitigate these risks.